- What can I do with Optimizely Full Stack?

 In other words, Full Stack is faster because it does not make any blocking API requests to get decisions about which experiment variant to use; the device (your mobile phone or server) running the code makes that decision in under a millisecond.
 Full Stack will not slow down your end user's experience.
 However, there are still a few performance considerations to keep in mind as you scale your usage of Full Stack:

 - When and how often to download the datafile that in-memory bucketing uses.
 Manage this by limiting the file size and download frequency.

 - When and how often to send data about conversion events for tracking.
 Manage this by batching events and using asynchronous event dispatching (having the app send data out-of-band later).

 No network requests are required to evaluate feature flags and experiments, so there's no added latency.
-Fetch the datafile in advance—the SDK only needs access to the datafile contents.
+Fetch the datafile in advance, the SDK only needs access to the datafile contents.
 Download the datafile out-of-band from serving an individual request from your users.

 After the datafile is downloaded, no network requests are needed to serve features to users.
 However, the SDK will still send network requests to track events.
 You can control when and how this happens by implementing a custom event dispatcher.
-For more information on event dispatchers, see the event dispatcher configuration topic for your SDK].
+For more information on event dispatchers, see the event dispatcher configuration topic for your SDK.

-Here's the Optimizely status page.
+Additionally, you can view the Optimizely status page.